peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-Whether this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value.
-Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 64-bit floating point number.
+ `true`  if this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can't fit in a 64-bit floating point number; otherwise,  `false` .

 <a id="CanFitInInt32"></a>
 ### CanFitInInt32

     public bool CanFitInInt32();

+<b>Deprecated.</b> Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.IsNumber &&cbor.AsNumber().CanFitInInt32()),  if the application allows any CBOR object convertible to an integer.

 Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.